-Dismissal Process Committee:
+Dismissal Process Committee

-1. The Program Director/Dept. Chair of the Surgical Technology Program.

-2. One member of the Surgical Technology faculty if applicable appointed by the Program Director and two (2) other college members.

-3. One alternative committee member appointed by the Program Chairperson.
+- 1. The Program Director/Dept. Chair of the Surgical Technology Program. - 2.
+One member of the Surgical Technology faculty if applicable appointed by the Program Director and two (2) other college members. - 3.
+One alternative committee member appointed by the Program Chairperson.

-Dismissal Process:
+Dismissal Process

-1. A verbal warning will immediately be given by the instructor/professor to any student participating in any form of unsafe practice, academic dishonesty, unethical or unprofessional behavior.
-If the incident involves any occurrence of alcohol or drug abuse or any unsafe practice,

-2. The clinical instructor has the authority to remove and dismiss the student from clinical externship immediately.

-3. The involved faculty member will present to the Surgical Technology Program Director the incident(s) which may initiate the dismissal process.
-A joint decision will be made with respect to going forward with this process.

-4. The student will be notified verbally and in writing by the Program Director of the initiation of the dismissal process with the reason(s) listed and the date and time of the dismissal committee meeting.

-5. The Program Director reserves the right to suspend the student from the classroom and/or clinical agency until the committee reach a decision.

-6. The dismissal committee will be convened within three (3) working days from the date of notification to the student by the Program Director.

-7. The student may participate in the discussion and clarification of circumstances at the committee meeting with the option of having an advocate in attendance.

-8. The student will be notified in writing within one (1) working day of the majority vote decision of the committee by the Program Director.

-9. A summary of the proceedings will be prepared and placed in the students record.

-10. A written appeal may be made to the Health Professions Division Dean within two (2) working days if the student is not satisfied with the decision of the dismissal committee.
+- 1. The instructor/professor will immediately give a verbal warning to any student participating in any form of unsafe practice, academic dishonesty, unethical or unprofessional behavior.
+If the incident involves any occurrence of alcohol or drug abuse or any unsafe practice, the clinical instructor has the authority to remove and dismiss the student from clinical externship immediately. - 2.
+The involved faculty member will present to the Surgical Technology Program Director the incident(s), which may initiate the dismissal process.
+A joint decision will be made with respect to going forward with this process. - 3.
+The student will be notified verbally and in writing by the Program Director of the initiation of the dismissal process with the reason(s) listed and the date and time of the dismissal committee meeting. - 4.
+The Program Director reserves the right to suspend the student from the classroom and/or clinical agency until the committee reaches a decision. - 5.
+The dismissal committee will be convened within three (3) working days from the date of notification to the student by the Program Director. - 6.
+The student may participate in the discussion and clarification of circumstances at the committee meeting with the option of having an advocate in attendance. - 7.
+The student will be notified in writing within one (1) working day of the majority vote decision of the committee by the Program Director. - 8.
+Surgical Technology Student Handbook 21 - 9.
+A summary of the proceedings will be prepared and placed in the student's record. - 10.
+A written appeal may be made to the Health Professions Division Dean within two (2) working days if the student is not satisfied with the decision of the dismissal committee.

-STUDENT GRIEVANCE:
+STUDENT GRIEVANCE